alexiaValen/challenge9-NodeJS/README.md

 * Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

 ### Deliverables: 20%